Your College Journey Starts Here

 Your first semester schedule sets the tone.
 Take this seriously — but also give yourself room to breathe.
 12-15 units is plenty.

 Do not take 18 units your first semester.
 12-15 units is the right starting point.
 You can always take more once you know how college works.
-Most students who overload regret it.
+Overloading early is easy to regret.

 Registration checklist